nodejs/node/doc/api/cli.md

 -->

 Load an OpenSSL configuration file on startup.
-Among other uses, this can be used to enable FIPS-compliant crypto if Node.js is built with `./configure --openssl-fips`.
+Among other uses, this can be used to enable FIPS-compliant crypto if Node.js is built against FIPS-enabled OpenSSL.

 ### `--pending-deprecation`
 <!-- YAML